AstrobioMike/AstrobioMike.github.io/bash/basics.md

 ### <u>Running a command at the prompt</u>
-The terminal prompt by default is typically a dollar sign:
+The terminal prompt by default is typically a line with some information ending with a dollar sign:
 <center><img src="{{ site.url }}/images/blank_prompt.png"></center>
 <br>
 This line and the terminal itself are both customizable so things may look a little different on yours, but this is where the magic happens.